 Today, over 90 percent of enterprise data is sent to the cloud.
 In the next years, this number will drop to just 25 percent according to Gartner.
 The rest of the data is not going anywhere.
-It is being stored and used locally, on the device it was created on – cars, trains, phones, cameras etc. This is edge computing.
+It is being stored and used locally, on the device it was created on – e.g. cars, trains, phones, machines, cameras.
+This is Edge Computing – and since the Corona outbreak it is more relevant than ever.

 Obviously, this is cutting the discussion short.
 With edge consortia springing up like mushrooms, there is no lack of overlapping definitions around the terms Edge Computing and Fog Computing.

-From mist to fog to edge – a short overview
+From mist to fog to edge to cloud – a short overview

 However, some authors additionally use the terms fog computing and mist computing.